 Audit of Occupational Health and Safety

-The nature as well as the delivery of Audits of Occupational Health and Safety (OHS Audits) vary and as a result, employers must determine the reason for the OHS audit as well as what they hope to find when choosing an audit.
+The nature, as well as the delivery of Audits of OHS, vary and as a result, employers must determine the reason for the OHS Audit as well as what they hope to find when choosing an audit.

-The purpose of an OHS audit is to identify both strengths and weaknesses in the OHS program of a workplace.
-Areas such as accountability, policies, hazard identifications, and control, training, and numerous other factors must be considered.
+The purpose of an OHS Audit is to identify both strengths and weaknesses in the OHS program of a workplace.
+Areas such as accountability, policies, hazard identifications, control, training, and numerous other factors must be considered.